todiane/sologamyp1/README.md

 ***Accessibility***

-The site was run through the DevTools Lighthouse section and deemed to be 100% for accessibility which confirms that the font and colors chosen are easy to read
+The site was run through the DevTools Lighthouse section and deemed to be 100% for accessibility which confirms that the font and colors chosen are easy to read.
+A robots.txt file was added to allow crawling by the search engines.

 ![Image of Lighthouse score](assets/images/rm-lighthouse-score.webp/)